AdobeDocs/frameio-api/src/pages/guides/Webhooks/index.md

 * Sync metadata to an external DAM/MAM
 * Populate Slack channels or ticket systems

-For more on what a webhook is, and what it does, see https://docs.webhook.site/.

 ## Endpoint Overview

 |  ||  |